JetBrains/resharper-unity/readme.md

     * Create a file called `Library/EditorInstance.json` that contains process information for debugging the Unity Editor.
 This file is created natively by Unity since 2017.1.
     * Add an _Assets &rarr; Open C# Project in Rider_ menu item.
 Earlier versions of Unity do not recognise Rider as an editor that can correctly open solutions, and so will launch both Rider and MonoDevelop when the _Assets &rarr; Open C# Project_ menu item is selected.

 Rider will automatically add this plugin to all Unity projects that are opened.
-It will initially install the plugin to `Assets/Plugins/Editor/JetBrains/Unity3DRider.cs`, but will look for the file by name if it is moved.
+It will initially install the plugin to `Assets/Plugins/Editor/JetBrains/JetBrains.Rider.Unity.Editor.Plugin.Repacked.dll`, but will look for the file by name if it is moved.

 Rider will automatically keep this file up to date, installing newer versions when available.
-The file should be modified with caution, as any changes will be overwritten.

 This behaviour can be disabled in Rider's _Preferences &rarr; Languages &amp; Frameworks &rarr; Unity Engine_ page.